 How do you cook eggs in the oven?

 It’s actually super duper easy.
 Now you can do the scrambling step the night before and just cover the bowl/pan and pop it in the fridge, or you can do it that morning.
 It just takes a few minutes either way.
 Crack your eggs in a bowl — I typically do between 8 and 12 per 9×13 pan.
 Any more than that just takes forever to completely set up.
 I’m not much a “patiently wait around for delicious breakfast foods” type of person.
 If you’re trying to feed a crowd, you can absolutely make a second batch in a separate pan and pop them in at the same time.

-Scramble them up with 2 cups of milk and salt and pepper to taste.
+Scramble them up using a whisk with 2 cups of milk and salt and pepper to taste.

 Pour the mixture into a greased 9 x 13 pan.
 I use Baker’s Joy.
 Now the greasing step is super important or it’s a huge pain to clean the pan.
 If you grease the pan, clean up is pretty minimal.
 Pop them in the oven at 350° for 10 minutes.
 Take them out and stir, really scraping the sides and the bottom and put the pan back in the oven.

 Bake them an additional 10-15 minutes or until set and then stir up the eggs to give them a scramble.